Pastitsio

-Pastitsio (παστίτσιο, pastítsio) is a baked pasta dish with ground meat and béchamel sauce, which came from the Ionian Islands to Greece, variations of the dish found in other countries near the Mediterranean Sea.
+Pastitsio (παστίτσιο, pastítsio) is a baked pasta dish with ground meat and béchamel sauce from the Ionian Islands in Greece.
+Variations of the dish are found in other countries near the Mediterranean.

 Name and origin

 Pastitsio takes its name from the Venetian pasticcio, a large family of baked savory pies that may be based on meat, fish, or pasta, with many documented recipes from the early 16th century, and continuing to modern times.
 Italian versions include a pastry crust; some include béchamel.
-One version is made with Lasangne-pasta and known under the name Lasangna.

 The word pasticcio is attested by the 16th century as "any manner of pastie or pye" and comes from the vulgar Latin word pastīcium derived from pasta, and means "pie", and has developed the figurative meanings of "a mess", "a tough situation", or a pastiche.

-An Egyptian version of it is called macarona bil-bechamel (المكرونة بالبشاميل /ar/).
-In the Albanian-speaking regions of the Balkans, the dish is called pastiçe, deriving from pasticcio.
-It is, however, often meatless and made with an egg and cheese mixture instead of béchamel.
-Pastitsio is also found on the island of Cyprus, where Greek Cypriots refer to it as makaronia tou fournou (Greek: μακαρόνια του φούρνου), whilst Turkish Cypriots refer to it as fırında makarna.
-Both names translate to "macaroni in the oven".
+The name of an Italian version, lasagna, made with flat pasta, comes from Latin lasanum, "cooking pot".

 Greece

-Nikolaos Tselementes, a French-trained Greek chef of the early 20th century popularized the variant au gratin". with béchamel.
-Other versions with a filling of pasta, liver, meat, eggs, and cheese (similar to most Italian pasticcio recipes), which were wrapped in pastry are forgotten.

-Tselementes' published version is now ubiquitous—has a bottom layer that is bucatini or other tubular pasta, with cheese or egg as a binder and a middle layer of ground beef (or a mix of ground beef and ground pork) with tomato sauce, cinnamon and cloves.
-The top layer is a béchamel or a Mornay sauce, with other spices like nutmeg or allspice added.
-Grated goat cheese is often sprinkled on top.
+Nikolaos Tselementes, a French-trained Greek chef of the early 20th century, created the au gratin version with béchamel.
+Tselementes' published version is now ubiquitous.
+It has a bottom layer of bucatini or other tubular pasta, with cheese or egg as a binder and a middle layer of ground beef (or a mix of ground beef and ground pork) with tomato sauce, cinnamon and cloves.
+The top layer is a béchamel or a Mornay sauce, with spices like nutmeg or allspice.
+Grated cheese is often sprinkled on top.
 Pastitsio is a common dish, and is often served as a main course, with a salad.
+Other versions, with fillings of pasta, liver, meat, eggs, and cheese (similar to most Italian pasticcio recipes), which were wrapped in pastry, are not found in modern Greek cuisine.